devforth/adminforth/adminforth/documentation/docs/tutorial/05-Plugins/03-ForeignInlineList.md

 In [Getting Started](<../001-gettingStarted.md>) we created a `'aparts'` resource which has a field `'realtor_id'`.
-This field refers to record from `'users'` resource.
+This field refers to record from `'adminuser'` resource.
 To remind you, we configured this relation using `foreignResource` setting in the column configuration:

 ```typescript title="./resources/apartments.ts"
 //